A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Methodology

-Next we state a theorem that establishes the finite-sample property of FASI.
-Our theory fundamentally departs from those in existing works: we do not make assumptions regarding the accuracy of $\hat S_i^c$.
-The accuracy of the classifier only affects the power, not the validity for FSR control.
-See Section \ref{opt:sec} for practical guidelines on how to construct more informative classifiers/$R$-values.
+We now present a theorem establishing the validity of FASI for FSR control.
+Our theory differs from existing work in that we make no assumptions about the accuracy of \(\hat S_i^c\).
+Instead, the accuracy of the scores influences only the power of FASI, leaving its validity (for FSR control) unaffected.
+Practical guidelines on constructing more accurate confidence scores (and, hence, effective R-values) are provided in Section \ref{subsec:tr} and Section \ref{opt:sec} of the Supplement.